meisly/bamazon/README.md

 # usage
 ### Customer Interface
-Customers experience a simple, intuitive ordering interface that makes shopping easy, convenient and hassle free!
+Customers experience a simple, intuitive ordering interface that makes shopping easy, convenient and irreversable!
+User inputs are validated and sanitized so nothing yucky can get into your database!
 ![screenshot](./assets/images/customerUse.gif)

 ### Manager Interface
 Manager use allows authorized users to easily check inventory, see what is running low and reorder quickly and simply.

 #### View Inventory
+Inventory view offers an easy to read, tabular view of every product in the shop and the product details such as amount in inventory.
+From here the use can choose to perform another task which will take them back to the main menu.

 ![screenshot](./assets/images/managerView.gif)

 #### View Low Inventory
+Low inventory view shows a table containing any product whose inventory amount is 5 or lower.
+This makes knowing what to reorder super simple!

 ![screenshot](./assets/images/managerLowInventory.gif)

 #### Reorder Products
+The use can easily navigate from the low inventory screen to the ordering menu by choosing 'Add to Inventory' back at the main menu.

 ![screenshot](./assets/images/managerUpdateInventory.gif)

 #### Add New Product
+A simple series of questions walks the user through the process of adding a new product to the inventory.
+User inputs are validated and clean making it hakuna matata.

 ![screenshot](./assets/images/managerAddProduct.gif)